ShaneKoNaung/mlflow-project/ReadMe.md

     - using a SQLAlchemy-compatible database or
     - using a tracking server

-In this project, I am tracking the experiment using a local server and sqlite database.
+In this project, I am tracking the experiment locally using sqlite database.

 After that, we can set the name of the experiment.
 MLflow will  create a new experiment if the experiment with this name doesn't exist.
 If we don't set a name for experiment, mlflow will store data under default experiment.

 ```
-mlflow.set_tracking_uri("http://127.0.0.1:5000")
+mlflow.set_tracking_uri("sqlite:///mlflow.db")
 mlflow.set_experiment(experiment-name)
 ```